Seneca-144100/IPC144NBB-ONLY-/Workshops/WS03/readme.md

 - Use functions which receive and return a value
 - Perform foolproof numerical data entry
 - reuse functions
+- create modules for related functions (including header files)
 - describe to your instructor what you have learned in completing this workshop.

 ## Submission Policy

-This workshop is divided into two coding parts and one non-coding part:
+This workshop is divided into two coding parts and one non-coding part and will be done in 2 weeks.

-- Part 1 (**LAB**): A step-by-step guided workshop, worth 20% of the workshop's total mark.
+- Part 1 (**WEEK 4**): A step-by-step guided workshop.
 > In this workshop we are introducing unit tests.
 Therefore We will start the workshop in the lab.
-- Part 2 (**DIY**): A Do It Yourself type of workshop that is much more open-ended and is worth 50% of the workshop's total mark.
+- Part 2 (**WEEK 5**): A Do It Yourself type of workshop that is much more open-ended.
 - *reflection*: non-coding part, to be submitted together with *DIY* part.
 The reflection is worth **30%** of the whole workshop's mark.
 If your professor deems it insufficient, you will lose 30% of your workshop mark.

 ## Due Dates